Nick Thorpe - Coach, Supervisor, Author

 Other areas of coaching I deal with

 Adoption, Fatherhood, Home-schooling, Creativity, Writer's block, Masculinity, Men's Issues, Rite of passage

-A first exploratory consultation call is free.
-Subsequent hour-long sessions are available for £70 each, or £360 for a block of six when paid in advance.
+A 20-minute consultation call is free.
+Hour-long sessions are £70 each, or £360 for a block of six paid in advance.

 Combining stories from my adventures with personal development opportunities, my motivational talks and workshops have proved popular with audiences ranging from third sector & corporate teams to book festival crowds and a 1000-strong TEDx conference (see www.nickthorpe.co.uk/events)